 Working in a Series II

-This workshop is a follow on to my workshop Working in a Series.
-In the first workshop you learn how and why to work in a series and you get what could be your first taste of that process.
+Part II of Working in a Series.
+Part I covers the how and why to work in a series and students get what could be their first taste of that process.
 In this workshop it is assumed you know how to work in a series and you are ready to dive in deeper:

 - Exploring additional ways to expand and view your series.